-The world is crazy about data.
-There has been much talk lately about possession of data, quality and quantity of data.
+There has been much talk lately about the possession of data, quality and quantity.
 Data is a prerequisite for sensible automation and analytics.
 Data is at the heart of every AI solution.
-Artificial intelligence, like machine learning, is the processing of data into specific results like predictions, recommendations, or summarization.
+Artificial intelligence, like machine learning, is data processing into specific results like predictions, recommendations, or summarization.

 What is data?

-If you are a scientist or just involved in R&D processes, you know how difficult it is to find that specific information hidden somewhere in your files.
+If you are a scientist or just involved in R&D processes, you know how difficult it is to find that specific information in your files.
 With only manual research, you will have to review all your documents referring to the topic or issue you are researching.
 Even minor omissions may lead to unexpected and negating effects.

-With well-trained models, you will be able to scrape all resources you have or would like to have and find relevant information in an accessible manner.
+With well-trained models, you can scrape all resources you have or would like to have and find relevant information in an accessible manner.
 Such tools can find phrases, keywords, or parts of the text, link them with other resources, and give you a global overview.

-Learn how to use your data.
-Machine learning models (also called deep learning models) can find correlations, causes for effects and sometimes surprising dependencies between what appeared to be unrelated data.
+Machine learning models (also called deep learning models) can find correlations, causes for effects and sometimes surprising dependencies between what appear to be unrelated data.
 With such support, scientists and workers can spend more time on their research and companies can organize their work more effectively, draw parallels where needed and save time and money.